DiUS/lambda-deployer/README.md

 **Note:** deployer is searching for the lambda functions by the file name: `<function-name>.zip`.
 If such function does not exist deployer will return error

 ### TODO
-- Create lambda function if does not exist
+- Deployer should create lambda function if it does not exist
 - Handle `*.json` permission setting for lambda functions
 - Publish notifications to AWS SNS